-Our simulations imply that the increase in post-secondary schooling returns increased the variance of log hourly wages by 0.070 from 1980 to 2017.
-Thus, 57 percent of the increase in variance (of 0.123, from 0.250 in 1980 to 0.373 in 2017) can be accounted for by increased schooling returns.
-The rise in returns to schooling similarly accounts for 57 percent of the increase in the 90-10 log hourly wage differential of 0.305 over the full period.
+Our simulations imply that the increase in schooling returns (from the rise in returns to post-secondary schooling) increased the variance of log hourly wages by 0.070 across from 1980 to 2017.
+Thus, 57 percent of the increase in variance (of 0.123, from 0.250 in 1980 to 0.373 in 2017) can be accounted for by increased returns to schooling.
+The rise in returns to post-secondary schooling similarly accounts for 57 percent of the increase in the 90-10 log hourly wage differential of 0.305 over the full period.

 Wage inequality increased at about the same rate from 1980 to 2000 as from 2000 to 2017.
-But the college wage premium increased far more rapidly in the first period than in the second.
-The rise in the returns to college education explains a far larger share of the increased log hourly wage variance from 1980 to 2000 than it does from 2000 to 2017, accounting for 75 percent in the first period but just 38 percent more recently.
-VOL. 110
+The variance of log hourly wages increased by 0.065 from 1980 to 2000 and by 0.058 from 2000 to 2017.
+But the college wage premium increased much more rapidly in the first period than in the second.
+The rise in the returns to college education explains a far larger share of the increased log hourly wage variance from 1980 to 2000 than it does from 2000 to 2017, accounting for 75 percent in the first period, but just 38 percent more recently.

-The canonical two-skill model of the RBET explains the lion's share of the enormous increase in wage inequality from 1980 to 2000, when the slowdown in the growth of the relative supply of college workers produced a sharp rise in the college wage premium.
+The canonical two-skill model of the race between education and technology explains the lion's share of the enormous increase in wage inequality from 1980 to 2000, when the slowdown in the growth of the relative supply of college workers produced a sharp rise in the college wage premium.

 But most of the recent rise in wage inequality has occurred within, rather than between, education groups.
-The largest part of increased wage variance in the twenty-first century comes from rising inequality among college graduates, with almost no change in wage inequality since 2000 for noncollege workers.
+In fact, the largest part of increased wage variance in the twenty-first century comes from rising inequality among college graduates.
+There is almost no change in wage inequality for non-college workers since 2000.
+Such a pattern is consistent with the continuing, rapid rise of the 90-50 wage differential and soaring topend inequality, combined with stability in the 50-10 wage differential in the 2000s.

-Comprehending rising wage inequality in the 2000s requires a better understanding of growing wage inequality among college graduates and of the stagnant earnings of middle-wage workers.
-The RBET framework remains relevant in the twenty-first century but needs some tweaks.
+Comprehending rising wage inequality in the 2000s requires a better understanding of growing wage inequality among college graduates, the rise in the return to post-BA education, and stagnant earnings of middle-wage workers (the upper half of non-college and lower half of college workers).
+The RBET framework remains relevant in the twenty-first century, but needs some tweaks.